pfh/topconfects/README.md

-# confects
+# topconfects
-(Under development) CONfident efFECT Sizes, turn your data into a tasty treat for your degustation.
+(Under development) TOP results by CONfident efFECT Size, find the tastiest treats in your data for your degustation.